 The following are bars or drag shows that operate away from the main tourist corridors of the Strip and Fremont Street, however, are accessible via cab or a cheap Lyft/Uber.

-The Phoenix: Located west of the Las Vegas Strip, The Phoenix (formerly Escape Lounge) describes itself as a laid-back gay bar and frequently offers drag shows.
-Check for upcoming offerings on their Facebook page here.
+Located west of the Las Vegas Strip, The Phoenix (formerly Escape Lounge) describes itself as a laid-back gay bar and frequently offers drag shows.
+Check for upcoming offerings on The Phoenix’s Facebook page here.

-Free Zone: An LGBTQ nightclub, Free Zone welcomes locals and visitors to Las Vegas alike.
-Located near the Strip, Free Zone is an inexpensive Uber/Lyft from most resorts and also offers drag shows frequently which are detailed on their website here.
+An LGBTQ nightclub, Free Zone welcomes locals and visitors to Las Vegas alike.
+Located near the Strip, Free Zone is an inexpensive Uber/Lyft from most resorts and also offers drag shows frequently which are detailed on Free Zone’s website, here.